WEBSITE UPDATED Monday January 24, 2022

 SUMMARY

-The degree of tournament redfish care tournament officials and tournament fishermen are willing to provide for the catch is always a personal choice.
-Livewell oxygen supplementation using oxygen- injection ensures the best live fish transport care possible in all summer tournaments.
+The degree of redfish tournament care provided by tournament officials and tournament fishermen is always a personal choice.
+Livewell oxygen supplementation with livewell oxygen-injection ensures the Best Livewell Care Possible in summer tournaments.